Elering/estfeed-datahub-docs/eng/02-authentication-and-authorisation.md

 2. Data exchange of renewable energy business process The system operator is entitled to gain access to the technical information and metering data of every metering point producing energy and registered in the renewable energy information system.

+## Authentication in web interface

+In order to authenticate in the Datahub web interface, the user has to authenticate himself with ID-card, mobile-ID or smart-ID.

 ## Authentication in API

 In order to be authenticated in the API, the market participant wishing to use the API must go through an integration process with Elering.
-During this process, the required number of user accounts used by the integrating systems will be identified and created.
+During this process, Elering will create needed amount of administrator user accounts.
+Those market participant administrators can use the web interface and create needed amount of technical user accounts, that can be used in the API.

-For example, if the integrating market participant has only one integrating system, one account will be created.
+For example, if the integrating market participant has only one integrating system, one technical user account will be created.
 But if the integrating market participant has several systems (e.g. one for the grid operator and one for the open supplier role), the integrating market participant can decide whether they want to have one or several accounts.

-Further instructions on how to use these accounts will be provided to the integrating market participant during the integration process.

 To be authenticated, the integrating system must go through the following steps: